 \subsection{Datasets and Evaluation Metrics}

-As shown in Table \ref{tbl:data}, we choose 32 real-world datasets that cover diverse domains, e.g., spam detection, molecular bioactivity detection, and image object recognition for the evaluation.
-The AID362, Backdoor, MNIST and caltech16 datasets are obtained from the Kaggle dataset repository \citep{kaggle}.
-The Pima, WBC, Stamps, Ionosphere and Bank datasets are obtained from anomaly detection dataset repository \citep{campos2016evaluation}.
-The others are retrieved from the UCI data repository \citep{UciData}.
+Thirty-two real-world datasets are used for the evaluation.
+These datasets cover diverse domains, e.g., spam detection, molecular bioactivity detection, and image object recognition, as shown in Table \ref{tbl:data}.
+The AID362, Backdoor, MNIST and caltech16 datasets are obtained from the Kaggle data repository~\cite{kaggle}.
+The Pima, WBC, Stamps, Ionosphere and Bank datasets are obtained from the anomaly detection data repository~\cite{campos2016evaluation}.
+The others are retrieved from the UCI data repository~\cite{UciData}.
 These datasets are often used in anomaly detection literature.